Squalius aradensis: Distribution and habitat

-Squalius aradensis is endemic to southern Portugal where it is known to occur in the Seixe, Aljezur, Carrapateira, Bordeira, Algibre, Bensafrim, Alvor, Arade and Quarteira drainage systems in the Algarve.
-The Arade chub is a species of small and medium sized rivers which are subject to wide seasonal variations in flow, with fishes using isolted permanent pools as refuges in the dry months.
-The prefer gravel or substrate stream beds with some cover provided by roots, fallen wood and aquatic vegetation.
+Squalius aradensis is endemic to southern Portugal, where it is known to occur in the Seixe, Aljezur, Carrapateira, Bordeira, Algibre, Bensafrim, Alvor, Arade and Quarteira drainage systems in the Algarve.
+The Arade chub is a species of small and medium sized rivers which are subject to wide seasonal variations in flow, with fishes using isolated permanent pools as refuges in the dry months.
+They prefer gravel or substrate stream beds with some cover provided by roots, fallen wood and aquatic vegetation.